azhx/blagoblag/content/drafts/security-wants-2019.rst

 ---------------------------

-Right now vulnerabilities (almost certainly memory corruption!) in cell phones are being used to surveil `human rights activists in the Middle East`_ and a `nutritional epidemiologist investigating the impact of soda consumption on obesity`_.
+Right now vulnerabilities (almost certainly memory corruption!) in cell phones are being exploited to surveil `human rights activists in the Middle East`_ and a `nutritional epidemiologist investigating the impact of soda consumption on obesity`_.
 Yes, you read that correctly.
 These are just two of what are many many stories of horrific abuses of software.